jdd-hub/google_search-ternds/README.md

 Version two of the Google Serch Trends API.

-After completed the initial testing of the first version, the next step was to create a series of functions in line with the principles of object-oriented programming.
+After completing the initial testing of the first version, the next step was to create a series of functions in line with the principles of object-oriented programming.

 Initially was created in a linear format as a proof of concept.
 Later split the code into five main functions.